Trademarked Colors: Cadbury Purple

 In its ruling, the Court said people typically remember colors and packaging better than they remember names.
 The court concluded it wasn’t fair to let Nestle use a color the public associates closely with another brand.

 In 2013, however, an appeals court overturned the decision.
 Nestle argued successfully that it had two well-established products that used purple packaging.
 The court agreed with Nestle.
+The court ruled that descriptions like “applied to the whole visible surface” were too vague to enforce.

 A Bad Break Over KitKat